telegram-sms/telegram-sms/README.md

 Use `/sendsms` to send a text message via the default SIM card.
 Use `/sendsms2` to send a text message via the secondary SIM card (if available).

+You can use the reply function of Telegram to quickly reply to received text messages and missed calls.(When you clear the log, the message before the log is cleared will not be able to respond quickly.)

 When the Phone permission is not available, you can only use the default SMS SIM card to send SMS.

 ## License